-We bring more than thirty years of professional experience to a wide range of fire safety engineering, risk and resiliency, and building regulatory policy problems.
-Our clients have included Fortune 500 companies, local and national governments, multi-national NGOs, industry associations, architects, developers and more.
+Meacham Associates staff bring decades of professional experience to a wide range of fire safety engineering, risk and resilience, and building regulatory policy problems.
+Clients include developers, multi-national corporations, A/E/C firms, universities, local and national governments, NGOs, associations, and more.
 We deliver solutions that are technically sound, politically aware, economically practicable, and grounded in reality.

 World Bank (Washington, DC).
-Lead developer of the Urban fire regulatory assessment and mitigation evaluation (Urban FRAME) diagnostic for use in low- and middle-income countries.
-Reviewed building regulations for countries of Kenya, Malawi and Uganda.
-Participated in development of Building Regulatory Capacity Assessment (BRCA) diagnostic.
+Lead developer of the Building Code Checklist for Fire Safety and the Urban Fire Regulatory Assessment and Mitigation Evaluation (Urban FRAME) diagnostic for use in low- and middle-income countries.
+Reviewed building regulations for countries of Kenya, Liberia, Malawi, Rwanda, Seychelles, Tanzania and Uganda.
+Co-developer of Building Regulatory Capacity Assessment (BRCA) diagnostic.

 Scottish Government, Building Standards Division (Scotland).
 Research to Support the Improvement of the Design Verification of Fire Engineered Solutions as Part of the Scottish Building Regulatory System, Competency Criteria for Local Authority Verifiers when checking Fire Engineered Solutions for Compliance with Building Standards, Fire Tests - Section 2 Fire: Spread of Fire.
 Feasibility of a Centralised Hub for Verification of Complex Fire Engineered Solutions in Scotland.